hamed-rv/scaling-recyclerview/README.md

 ```
 ___How to set adapter?
 How to create ScalingRecyclerModel?___

-With below code you can create an object of your item with ScalingRecyclerModel.
+With below code you can create an object of your item with ```ScalingRecyclerModel```.
 Notice these fields are optional.
 ```
     ScalingRecyclerModel.Builder()
                 .firstTitle("Hamed" /*item primary text*/)